AdaCore/gnatstudio/docs/users_guide/projects.rst

   This area, the bottom-right corner of the properties editor, displays all scenario variables declared in the project hierarchy.
-By selecting some or all of their values, you can chose to which scenario the modifications in the attributes editor apply.
+By selecting some or all of their values, you can choose to which scenario the modifications in the attributes editor apply.

-  Clicking on the left title bar (untitled, on the left of the :guilabel:`Scenario` label) selects or deselects all values of all variables.
+  Clicking on the left title bar (untitled, on the left of the :guilabel:`Scenario` label) selects or unselects all values of all variables.

   To select all values of a given variable, click on the corresponding